Polygel Nails Keep Popping Off? – Here’s What To Do

 2. Apply the Polygel.

-The second step includes applying the poly gel formula to your natural nails utilizing a precise and small brush.
-The poly gel will be applied in the middle of your nail, starting with a small ball.
+The poly gel will be used in the middle of your nail, starting with a small ball.

 3. Smooth the product.

-Utilizing a brush moistened with a solution created specifically for poly gel, they will smooth the formula out so that it covers your whole nail, forming it as preferred (for coffin or almond shaped nails).
+They will smooth the formula out so it covers your whole nail and shape it as desired (for coffin- or almond-shaped nails).

 4. Cure under UV or LED lamp.

-The next step includes curing the nail.
-Once the formula is in place, your technician will have to put your nail under a UV or LED lamp for about 30 seconds.
+The next step is to cure the nail.
+Once the formula is in place, your technician will place your nail under a UV or LED lamp for about 30 seconds.

-It depends on the shape you’re trying to accomplish if your nail technician will repeat the previous steps to add another detail to your nail like a white point.
+It depends on the shape you’re trying to accomplish, whether your nail technician will repeat the previous steps to add another detail to your nail, like a white point.

 5. File and shape.